-Simple sales and 10% off coupon codes aren’t always what visitors to your store are expecting, however.
-Sometimes you need to think outside of the box and try creative strategies to get those sales to work.
+Simple sales and 10% off coupon codes are great, but it pays to think outside of the box and experiment with creative strategies that work with your audience.

 From product bundles to flash sales to members-only discounts, here are 10 ideas chosen just for you.